Social Network Heterogeneity Promotes Depolarization of Multidimensional Correlated Opinions: Perturbation theory

 respectively.
 Moreover, for the neighbors at state 1 $\Delta \varphi_j = -\pi/2$, whereas for the ones at state 2 $\Delta \varphi_j = \pi/2$.
 Hence, Eq.~\eqref{eq:imaginary_QMF_2} for the imaginary part is satisfied.
 For the real part, approximating the sum of conviction as an integral and summing over all the agents, we obtain

 We can determine the threshold value of $\lambda$ by letting $r_i \to 0$.
 Expanding the right-hand side of the previous equation at first-order, we obtain

-where, for a power-law-distributed conviction, Eq.~(2) of the main text, $\lambda_c^\mathrm{MF}$ is the threshold value Eq.~\eqref{eq:threshold_MF} at the mean-field level.
+where, for a general conviction distribution $P(\rho)$, $\lambda_c^\mathrm{MF}$ is the threshold value Eq.~\eqref{eq:threshold_MF} at the mean-field level.
 We thus identify the depolarization threshold of the coupling constant with the largest eigenvalue $\Lambda_m$ of the adjacency matrix~\cite{restrepo_onset_2005}, obtaining